costaline/react-template-js/README.md

 Runs the app in the production mode.
 Open http://localhost:5000 to view it in your browser.

+`npm run build:treemap`

+Visualizes size of webpack output files with an interactive zoomable treemap.
+Open http://localhost:5000 to view it in your browser.

 `npm test`

 Launches the test runner in the interactive watch mode.